 The average power consumption of the Cloud Connector will vary depending on whether Ethernet or Cellular mode is used.

-When using Cellular, the power consumption is also dependant on the signal coverage and the selected radio access technology (2G, 3G, or 4G).
-For example, the Cloud Connector consumes the least amount of power when running on Ethernet and the highest amount of power when running on Cellular with poor signal quality conditions.
+When using Cellular, the power consumption is also dependent on the signal coverage and the selected radio access technology (2G, 3G, or 4G).
+For example, the Cloud Connector consumes the least power when running on Ethernet and the most when running on Cellular with poor signal quality conditions.

 The Power-over-Ethernet (PoE) supply of the Cloud Connector is designed to be IEEE 802.3at Type 1 (or 802.3af Class 1) compliant.
-According to the same PoE standard, PoE switches, routers, or injectors designed as a Power-Sourcing-Equipment (PSE) will be guaranteed to deliver a sufficient amount of power to the Cloud Connector.
-All passive PoE injectors that deliver 37-57V will also work, but you will need to ensure that they can deliver a sufficient amount of power.
+According to the same PoE standard, PoE switches, routers, or injectors designed as a Power-Sourcing-Equipment (PSE) will be guaranteed to deliver sufficient power to the Cloud Connector.
+All passive PoE injectors that deliver 37-57V will also work, but you will need to ensure they can provide sufficient power.

 |Average||<5W (3W typical)|

 The power usage calculation applies to the Cloud Connector 4G variant, but the Cloud Connector EU 3G/2G has similar power consumption.